 A comprehensive approach is required to plan for and deliver improved health and wellbeing outcomes for all residents of Yarra Ranges.
 A set of principles and approaches guide this Plan and the way Council works with the community and our partners to improve health and wellbeing.
 Applying these principles and approaches will ensure that the benefits of population-level health planning extend to all members of the community.

 Principles

 Evidence informed

 Gender Equity lens

-Intersectionality and discrimination
+Intersectionality and

+discrimination

 Social determinants of health

 Human rights and health equity

-Indigenous ways of knowing, being and doing

 Approaches